 - From the national office

-NHS and the National Junior Honor Society provide adviser workshops at each of the LEAD Conferences and NHS State Summits.
+NHS and the National Junior Honor Society provide adviser workshops at each of the LEAD Conferences.

 - Your school district’s office of professional development